How to Politely & Legally Deny a Rental Application

 • Have self-filtering mechanisms in place – Be sure that your application states your high standards and requirements.
 The fewer applications you have to field, the fewer opportunities there are for discrimination suits.

-• Notify everyone the reason for denial – The FCRA requires notification for adverse actions taken because of a consumer report.
+• Notify everyone of the reason for denial – The FCRA requires notification for adverse actions taken because of a consumer report.
 Go above and beyond and send a rejection letter to everyone who applied.

 • First come, first serve – When choosing between equally qualified candidates, pick the one who submitted their application first.